Ports Menu

 Setting the baud rates of the two available external ports

-Baud rate configuration of Radio and Data ports
+Baud rate configuration of the RADIO and DATA ports

 Output GNSS Data over USB